Camilo716/AutoCalls/README.md

 - Audio Storage: Store audio byte stream in a database for playback during phone calls.

 - Mass Calling: Initiate mass phone calls to a list of numbers and deliver a predefined audio message.
-(WIP)

 ## Technologies Used